rylan-marianchuk/antymology/README.md

 # Assignment 3: Antymology

 ## Introduction
 I have implemented an Evolutionary Algorithm as required to solve a colony optimization problem.
 The outcome being maximized is nest blocks produced by the queen during its lifetime.
-The constraints are the described behaviour of the agents outlined below.
+The constraints are the described behaviour of the agents outlined in the assignment description.

 The unit of evolution here is the object **Colony**, which consists of 20 **Ants** and one **QueenAnt**.
 Below is a freshly spawned colony: